-Erin is currently a Visiting Professor of Costume Design at Purdue University.
-She also is a free-lance costume designer, crafts artisan, and painter-dyer.
-Her work centers around her most passionate subjects: costume technology, costume history, and environmental sustainability.
-She is most interested where these subjects intersect in theatrical artistry and technical application.
-Her work aims to expand our theoretical understanding of costume technology through a decidedly interdisciplinary research approach and offer applied tools to help inform a new generation of designers and artisans.
-She is currently researching untraditional uses of materials and repurposed materials; her research also focuses on keeping costume technology as “healthy” as possible by exploring technology that is mostly water-based or low toxicity.
-Currently, Erin is writing a book about painting and dyeing for theatre and film to be published in 2020.
+Erin is an Assistant Professor of Costume Design at Colorado State University.
+She also is a freelance costume designer, crafts artisan, and painter-dyer.
+Her work centers around her most passionate subjects: costume and textile design, costume history, and environmental sustainability.
+She is most interested in where these subjects intersect in theatrical artistry and technical application.
+Her work aims to expand our theoretical understanding of costume and textile design and manipulation through a decidedly interdisciplinary research approach and offer applied tools to help inform a new generation of designers and artisans.
+She is currently writing a book about painting and dyeing for the entertainment industry (Focal press 2022); her research also focuses on keeping costume technology as “healthy” as possible by exploring technology that is mostly water-based or low toxicity.

 Erin was recently published in the book Theatre Artisans and Their Craft: In Distilling An Art, She Created A Legacy, A chapter about Deborah Dryden.